 - Certified Residential Medication Aides (CRMA) complete a 50-hour training program developed and required by Maine’s Department of Health and Human Services to prepare them for medication administration.

 - We require every member of our staff, from Executive Director to dietary personnel, to complete the Alzheimer’s Association’s essentiALZ™ certification program.
 This 10-hour program provides basic and advanced training on person-centered care, the changes that can happen to thinking skills as dementia progresses, how those changes impact behavior, and how to understand behavior as communication as well as how to address physical concerns like eating, pain, wandering, and falls.

 What if my family member needs skilled nursing or therapy services?

 Woodlands Senior Living has an established relationship with a local provider who is offering onsite programs for skilled nursing and therapy services.
-Residents may also choose to make arrangments with an alternate provider of their choice.
+Residents may also choose to make arrangements with an alternate provider of their choice.

 How can I start the process of admission?

 Please contact us at (207) 707-6161 for more information or to request an application.
 Once we receive an individual’s completed application, our staff will conduct a comprehensive assessment of the individual.
 The purpose of the assessment is to determine what the person’s needs are to ensure that we can adequately meet those needs.